 Fort George National Historic Site: Designated in 1921, Fort George is of national historic significance because it served as the principal fortification on the Niagara frontier during the War of 1812, and, as Headquarters of the Centre Division of the British Army, the site played a key role in the defence of Upper Canada.
-Fort George is the signature element of visitor programming among the seven national historic sites.
+Fort George is the signature element of visitor experience among the seven national historic sites, providing a glimpse into one of the most important chapters of Canadian history.
+Attacked and destroyed by American soldiers during the War of 1812, the sprawling complex has been faithfully reconstructed, with rebuilt officers' quarters, barracks and other buildings joining an original 1796 stone powder magazine that survived the Battle of Fort George.

 Butler's Barracks National Historic Site: Butler's Barracks is of national historic significance because the four remaining 19th century military buildings are essential and integral elements in the complex of military structures at the mouth of the Niagara River; and because of their role in the military history of the area.
-In addition, the Indian Council House on the Common adjacent to Butler's Barracks played an important role in consultations between the British Indian Department and their Indigenous allies.
-Butler's Barracks was designated a national historic site in 1963.
+In addition, the Indian